Integrating Contentful with Eleventy to create static sites

 Before pulling in any data, let’s take a moment to look at the Content model for this tutorial.
 This example has a few different content types appended with the word Block. bannerBlock, cardBlock, contentBlock, featuretteBlock and footerBlock all represent individual components used to create a page.
 You can create as many of them as you'd like.

-Screenshot of the created content section
+Image of content section

 The page content type is used to manage the layout for individual pages and also build the routes for the site.
 You can add individual Block content to create the page layout.
 You can adjust the order of the page itself by rearranging the blocks.
 The slug style section link is used to manage routing on the site.
 You can have multiple instances of this content type.